-For definitions of diagonalizable and non-diagonalizable matrices, see Appendix A. As we will see, the non-diagonalizable case includes the diagonalizable one.
-Therefore, in principle, it would be sufficient to develop the formula for the matrix exponential in the case where \boldsymbol{A} is non-diagonalizable.
-However, for clarity of exposition, we present the two cases separately.
+For a definition diagonalizable and non-diagonalizable matrices see Appendix A. As we will see, the nondiagonalizable case includes the diagonalizable one.
+Therefore, in principle, we could just develop the formula for the matrix exponential in the case where \boldsymbol{A} is not-diagonalizable.
+However, for clarity of exposition, here we present the two cases separately.